project-hatohol/HAPI-2.0-Specification/en/README.md

 ### putArmInfo(method)

-Standard behavior is to send after each to send host, trigger, event information to Hatohol server, but users can send at the arbitrary point of the time.
+Standard behavior is to send after each to send host, trigger and event information to Hatohol server, but users can send at the arbitrary point of the time.
 The minimum interval MUST be 1 second.
 The maximum interval SHOULD be twice of polling interval seconds which is obtained by [getMonitoringServerInfo](#user-content-getmonitoringserverinfomethod) and [updateMonitoringServerInfo](#user-content-updatemonitoringserverinfomethod).

 ***Request(params)***